 - Call for free advice and to start a claim

-Whether it is on a motorway or other road, merging traffic accidents can be scary, however, it is important to remember to gather all the facts, and the evidence of what has happened so that if you were to pursue a claim when you are ready, you have collected the important information needed to help strengthen your claim.
+Whether it is on a motorway or other road, merging traffic accidents can be scary.
+However, it is important to remember to gather all the facts and evidence of what has happened.
+If you were to pursue a claim when you are ready, you have collected the important information needed to help strengthen your merging traffic accident claims.
 If you have been involved in a merging accident, try and remember to gather the following:

-The other driver’s details – It is very important that you take down the other driver’s details, including the make, model and registration of the vehicle, as well as all the driver address, name and telephone details.
+The other driver’s details – You must take down the other driver’s details, including the vehicle’s make, model, and registration and all the driver addresses, names, and telephone details.
 If a commercial vehicle is involved, then it is best to get company contact details as well.

-Witness details – If other road users have witnessed the incident, which is highly likely in a merging traffic accident, then it is important to get their contact details too.
+Witness details – If other road users have witnessed the incident, which is highly likely in a merging traffic accident, it is important to get their contact details.
 They may be required to give a witness statement, and this could help your case.

-Expenses documents – Whether it is receipts for prescription charges, or bills from physiotherapists, it is essential you keep all the proof of any out of pocket expenses you may have been subject to because of your injuries.
+Expenses documents – Whether receipts for prescription charges or bills from physiotherapists, you must keep all the proof of any out-of-pocket expenses you may have been subject to because of your injuries.

 If you have any medical records or reports from after the accident, it would be wise to keep a copy of these too.

-If you are in doubt about the evidence you have so far, or want to know if something you have can be used to strengthen a claim, then why not call our team.
+If you doubt the evidence you have so far or want to know if something you have can be used to strengthen a claim, then why not call our team.
 We will happily review your incident and advise on what you need to take a claim forward.

 To begin merging accident claims, all it takes is a phone call.
-We pride ourselves on making our service as stress-free as possible, and will be happy to take our time to explain the process in full before you decide on whether or not you would like to pursue a claim for compensation.
-Firstly, we will offer you a no-obligation free consultation, where we will ask you all about the incident and gather together the facts pertaining to your case.
-We can also arrange a local medical appointment, where a qualified professional will assess your prognosis, as well as detailing your injuries in full along with any other medical information you might need.
+We pride ourselves on making our service as stress-free as possible.
+And we will be happy to take our time to explain the process in full.
+At that point, you can decide on whether or not you would like to pursue a compensation claim.
+Firstly, we will offer you a no-obligation free consultation.
+Here, we will ask you all about the incident and gather together the facts about your case.
+We can also arrange a local medical appointment, where a professional will assess your prognosis.
+And we will detail your injuries in full, along with any other medical information you might need.

 From here, we will be able to match you with the in-house solicitor that best meets your needs.
-We pride ourselves on having experienced professional, highly regarded solicitors at our disposal who specialise in many different personal injury categories.
-Once we have matched you with the best one to take your claim forward, you can be sure that they will work hard to secure the maximum level of compensation for injuries you have sustained as a result of merging traffic accidents.
+We pride ourselves on having solicitors who specialise in many different personal injury categories.
+Once we match you with the best one, they will work hard to secure the maximum level of compensation.
+Please get in touch if you wish to file merging traffic accident claims.

-When this rule is put into practice, generally, it is acceptable for the vehicle looking to move lanes to give way to those already in a lane.
+When this rule is implemented, it’s acceptable for the vehicle looking to move lanes to give way to those already in a lane.

 However, the preceding rule (133) highlights how important it is to only proceed with a lane change with extreme caution, care and attention.
-Mirrors should be checked carefully, as well as the driver glancing sideways to ensure that other drivers or riders are not forced into changing speed or course.
+Mirrors should be checked carefully and the driver glancing sideways to ensure that other drivers or riders are not forced into changing speed or course.

-Each driver will usually assess any merging situation as it happens, relying on common sense to assess whether it would be a wise idea to merge in turn, or alternatively whether they should prioritise vehicles in the lane that is already established.
+Each driver will usually assess any merging situation as it happens, relying on common sense to assess whether it would be a wise idea to merge in turn or whether they should prioritise vehicles in the already established lane.

 A good example would be if traffic has slowed to a very low speed, and no vehicle would be forced to change speed by the merge, then taking turns may be the most appropriate method.